dabbrata/Depth-Estimation-Enc-Dec/README.md

-# Depth Estimation from Monocular Images with Enhanced Encoder-Decoder Architecture
+# Enhanced Encoder-Decoder Architecture for Accurate Monocular Depth Estimation

 ## Overview
 Monocular Depth Estimation refers to the process of predicting depth information from a single 2D image.
 This technique has wide applications in areas like robotics, autonomous driving, and augmented reality.
 It allows machines to understand the 3D structure of a scene without requiring expensive stereo cameras or depth sensors.